cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 #### Impact

-An arbitrary shell command can be executed easily by registering `exec` as a filter callback and then calling `getFilter()`.
+An attacker can execute an arbitrary shell command by registering `exec` as a filter callback and then calling `getFilter()`.

-An attacker can execute system commands using the "env" attribute of the "Twig_Environment" object.
+They can use the `env` attribute of the `Twig_Environment` object to run system commands.

 ```ts
 Attacker’s input via name parameter,